-Figure 1 shows a scatter plot of the radiosonde HLOS (HLOS{RS}) against Aeolus L2B (HLOS{AEOLUS}) wind products (a) as well as against Aeolus ECMWF model equivalents (HLOS{ECMWF}) (b).
+Figure 1 shows a scatter plot of the radiosonde HLOS (HLOS{RS}) against Aeolus L2B (HLOS{AFOLUS}) wind products (a) as well as against Aeolus ECMWF model equivalents (HLOS{ECMWF}) (b).
 The × symbol represent the gross errors rejected with a Z-score threshold of 3 ($\sim 3.5\%$, $\sim 4.8\%$ and $\sim 6.7\%$ of the total Rayleigh-clear, Mie-cloudy and Rayleigh-cloudy data points, respectively).
-The Aeolus model equivalent HLOS{ECMWF} for Rayleigh-clear shows a much better agreement with the radiosonde observations HLOS{RS} with a STD of 2.1 m s-1 (Fig. 1b) compared to the Aeolus HLOS{AEOLUS} Rayleigh-clear observations, which have a larger spread and a STD of 4.8 m s-1 (Fig. 1a).
+The Aeolus model equivalent HLOS{ECMWF} for Rayleigh-clear shows a much better agreement with the radiosonde observations HLOS{RS} with a STD of 2.1 m s-1 (Fig. 1b) compared to the Aeolus HLOS{AEOLUS} Rayleighclear observations, which have a larger spread and a STD of 4.8 m s-1 (Fig. 1a).
 The systematic difference of the model equivalent is also smaller with a bias of 0.1 ± 0.1 m s-1 compared to -0.5 ± 0.2 m s-1 for the Aeolus observations.
-In contrast, the Mie-cloudy winds of both Aeolus model equivalents and HLOSAEOLUS behave similarly with respect to the radiosonde observations, with STD of 2.93 m s-1 and 2.9 m s-1, respectively.
+In contrast, the Mie-cloudy winds of both Aeolus model equivalents and HLOS{AFOLUS} behave similarly with respect to the radiosonde observations, with STD of 2.93 m s-1 and 2.9 m s-1, respectively.
+Please note that Mie-cloudy model equivalents, present in cloudy conditions, are anticipated to demonstrate lower performance compared to Rayleigh-clear model equivalents occurring in clear sky conditions.
 Again, the systematic difference in the model equivalent is smaller than for Aeolus Mie-cloudy winds, with biases of 0.4 ± 0.3 m s-1 and -0.9 ± 0.3 m s-1, respectively.
-For Rayleigh-cloudy, the STD is larger at $6.6 \,\mathrm{m\,s^{-1}}$ with a bias of $1.0 \pm 1.4 \,\mathrm{m\,s^{-1}}$, but given the small statistical sample size, there is a risk of a large margin of error.
+For Rayleigh-cloudy, the STD is larger at 6.6 m s-1 with a bias of 1.0 ± 1.4 m s-1, but given the small statistical sample size, there is a risk of a large margin of error.
 The generally good agreement between radiosonde and model equivalent shows that the co-location parameters used in this study are reliable, as most of the random errors seem to be specific to the Aeolus Rayleigh-clear data.
 This stresses the need to identify the underlying potential error sources of Rayleigh-clear observations with respect to the presence of clouds and dust aerosols, which are frequent in the region of interest.
 It is also worth noting that this good agreement indicates that the model equivalent is a robust reference for validating the Aeolus winds in the tropical Atlantic.

-Figure 1. (a) Aeolus HLOS Rayleigh-clear (blue), Mie-cloudy (red) and Rayleigh-cloudy (gold) wind products plotted against radiosonde observations projected along the HLOS for the 20 radiosonde profiles.
+Figure 1. (a) Aeolus HLOS Rayleigh-clear (blue), Mie-cloudy (red) and Rayleigh-cloudy (green) wind products plotted against radiosonde observations projected along the HLOS for the 20 radiosonde profiles.
 The gross errors (crosses) are determined using the modified Z-score with a threshold of 3. (b) Aeolus HLOS model equivalents from the ECMWF model background plotted against radiosonde observations.
 The dashed lines are located at the ± 10 m s-1 and ± 20 m s-1 wind speed difference between two observations.